Things to do in Melbourne in winter: 30 cool ideas

 In the cooler months, the market throws open its doors every Wednesday night for its Winter Night Market.

 Wrap your mitts around a hot choc, cider of glass of mulled wine, while you wander the stalls, and hunt for something warm and nourishing to eat.
+Definitely one of the best things to do in Melbourne in winter.

 12. Gorge at Grazeland